 We understand that getting your results is important to you.
 We know you want them quickly, but it is equally important that we give you the score that reflects your performance.

-Your IELTS results, also known as your Test Report Form (TRF) will be available at British Council office 13 days after the date of the main test day.
 You may also request for your results to be sent to you by courier free of charge for local addresses.
-A fee of Php1,400 will be charged for international adresses.
+A fee of Php 1,400 will be charged for international addresses

 Additional Test Report Forms (TRFs) for institutions